holdex/developers/docs/CONTRIBUTING.md

 - [ ] At least one reviewer is assigned
 - [ ] Time is reported
 - [ ] PR title follows `type(scope): action` naming convention
+- [ ] Preview link is included (if applicable)
+- [ ] README is updated to reflect any functional changes

 ### Commit Signature Verification